 Formerly in Japan, inkan was used only by the emperor and his most trusted agents, as a way of certifying official documents with the symbol of the emperor's authority.

 From the Heian and Kamakura Eras onwards the inkanse became common among the population and in the Meiji Era, by virtue of the legislation, the inkanse became an object of common use and must be registered by the prefecture of each city (inkan shoumeisho) [印鑑証明書] .

 Inkan and hanko are usually separated according to their use.
 See the functions of these stamps below:

-Mitome-in [認印] - what is used for daily tasks at home and at the office, such as signing for delivering packages, letters and documents.
+Mitome-in [認印] – which is used for everyday tasks at home and in the office, such as signing for the delivery of packages, letters and documents.
 A Hanko can be used.
-(We will talk soon…)
+(We'll talk soon…)

-Jitsuin [実印] - The stamp registered at the City Hall.
-This is the most important stamp as it is used in all transactions that require official documents, such as buying and selling property, buying and selling cars, contracts, among others.
+Jitsuin [実印] – The stamp that is registered with the City Hall.
+This is the most important stamp as it is used in all transactions that require official documents, such as the purchase and sale of property, purchase and sale of a car, contracts, among others.

 Questions about Inkan and Hanko

 Below we will answer some questions about these Japanese signature stamps:

 Does anyone who lives in Japan need an Inkan/Hanko?